-61 yo F with uncontrolled T2DM, A1c 11.0 %.
-Patient experiencing abdominal pain and is NPO after midnight tonight for EGD.
-It's dinner time, and FS is 202 mG/dL.
+61 yo F with uncontrolled T2DM has a FS of 202 mG/dL before dinner.
 She decides she isn't going to eat her meal as she is in too much pain.
-The bedside nurse calls pharmacy for help.
-Regarding the insulin orders, you advise the RN to:
+The bedside nurse calls pharmacy for help since she is ordered for pre-meal and correction scale insulin.